Skip to content

 The 5 Best Grocery Credit Cards in 2026

 Groceries are one of the largest recurring expenses for most households, and the right credit card can put hundreds of dollars back in your pocket each year.
 Whether you prefer cashback simplicity or transferable points, there is a grocery card that fits your strategy.
-Here are the five best grocery credit cards in 2026, ranked by earning potential and overall value.
+Here are the five best grocery credit cards in 2026, ranked by earning potential and overall value (annual fees and reward rates are current as of early 2026).

 Top 3 at a Glance